Current HMC Board of Directors

 Bells are such a deceptively easy instrument to ring.
 You get the right note every time.
 Anyone can do it.
 But the more you ring, the more you learn about these beautiful instruments and how to make beautiful sounds, in so many different ways.
 And unless you are a solo performer, it is an instrument where you make music as a team, learning to work together, to get beyond the notes, into making music.
 And in the process, you make amazing friends.

 And I know this firsthand, from all my travels with bells.
-I just moved to Nova Scotia this summer after spending 35 years in Ottawa.
+I just moved to Nova Scotia after spending 35 years in Ottawa.
 And the first thing I did was to contact the handbell choirs, where I am now ringing with new choirs.
 Instant family!!

 Lynne Current - Director at Large